Lampworking

 Lampworking is a type of glasswork in which a torch or lamp is used to melt the glass.
 Once in a molten state, the glass is formed by blowing and shaping with tools and hand movements.
 It is also known as flameworking or torchworking, as the modern practice no longer uses oil-fueled lamps.
-Although lack of a precise definition for lampworking makes it difficult to determine when this technique was first developed, the earliest verifiable lampworked glass is probably a collection of beads thought to date to the fifth century BC.
+Although lack of a precise definition for lampworking makes it difficult to determine when this technique was first developed, the earliest verifiable lampworked glass is probably a collection of beads thought to date to the fifth century BCE.
 Lampworking became widely practiced in Murano, Italy in the 14th century.
 As early as the 17th century, itinerant glassworkers demonstrated lampworking to the public.
 In the mid-19th century lampwork technique was extended to the production of paperweights, primarily in France, where it became a popular art form, still collected today.
 Lampworking differs from glassblowing in that glassblowing uses a furnace as the primary heat source, although torches are also used.

 Early lampworking was done in the flame of an oil lamp, with the artist blowing air into the flame through a pipe or using foot-powered bellows.
 Most artists today use torches that burn either propane or natural gas, or in some countries butane, for the fuel gas, mixed with either air or pure oxygen as the oxidizer.
 Many hobbyists use MAPP gas in portable canisters for fuel and some use oxygen concentrators as a source of continuous oxygen.

-Lampworking is used to create artwork, including beads, figurines, marbles, small vessels, Christmas tree ornaments, and much more.
+Lampworking is used to create artwork, including beads, figurines, marbles, small vessels, sculptures, Christmas tree ornaments, and much more.
 It is also used to create scientific instruments as well as glass models of animal and botanical subjects.